Adwaith1999/M1-application-TelecomBilling/1_Requirements/Readme.md

 Discount applications − This involves defining various discount schemes in order to reduce customer churn and attract and increase customer base.

+**4W 1H:**

+**WHAT**: Telecom Billing is a process of collecting usage, aggregating it, applying required charges and finally generating invoices for the customers.

+**WHERE**: Telecommunications billing is a significant component of any commercial communications service provider regardless specialization: telephone, mobile wireless communication, VoIP companies, mobile virtual network operators, internet service providers, transit traffic companies, cable television and satellite TV.

+**WHY**: One of the most important aspect to running any business – big or small, privately held or public corporation - is billing.
+Without billing, cash flow will dry up and business will collapse.

+**WHEN**: Telecom Billing is used when Multiple features are to be carried out.

+**HOW**: A telecom's billing cycle starts with gathering service usage, typing the calls, applying charges, applying taxes and then generating the customer invoice.
+Billing also includes transmitting the invoices and recording customer payments and adjustments.

 **State of Art**: